RobinSnelson/ArmTemplates/README.md

 # 1. Arm Templates Repository
 ### 1.1.
 Introduction
-This Repository will contain some of the ARM Templates I have created for any number of reasons, mostly to be fair to try and learn how to create ARM templates.
-I find the whole subject of Infrastructure as code fascinating andd want to show that I can accomplish what I am setting out to do.
+This Repository will contain some of the ARM Templates I create for any number of reasons, mostly to be fair this will be learn how to create ARM templates and solve the little problems/challenges I give myself.
+I find the whole subject of Infrastructure as code fascinating and want to show that I can accomplish what I am setting out to do.
 By creating the templates here.
-Some will be fairly simple and some will be very complex depending on the problem or targets I have set myself.
-I dont tend to name the temapltes
+Some will be fairly simple and some will be very complex depending on the scale o fthe problem or targets I have set myself.
+I don't tend to name the templates as azureDeploy but something more meaning full to me.

 ## 2. List of Arm Templates